apache/activemq-artemis-native/README.md

 $ ./scripts/compile-native.sh
 ```

-Alternatively you can just use the bare-metal profile for maven which combines both of those steps in one operation:
+Alternatively you can just use the bare-metal profile for maven which combines both of those steps in one operation before running the tests:

 ```bash
 $ mvn install -Pbare-metal